 This guide will walk you through definitions, anecdotes, and parallel visualizations to explain in plain terms what entropy is and how it can be used in cryptography.

 5 Expert Tips for Multi-Chip Module Ruggedization

-This guide will walk you through five expert tips for ruggedization of multi-chip cryptographic modules that are easy to implement when considered from day one.
+This guide will walk you through five expert tips for ruggedization of multi-chip cryptographic modules.

 FIPS 140-2 Single-Chip Level 3 Physical Security

 We simplify the breakdown of FIPS 140-2 Single-chip Level 3 requirements for physical security.